 The mistletoe is Norse in origin, and it’s actually pretty tragic.
 It starts with Baldur a god in Norse mythology and a son of the god Odin and the goddess Frigg.
 Baldur was beloved by all, and yet he (and his mother) had bad omens about something that was about to happen to him.

 So his mother Frigg had every object in every realm vow never to hurt Baldr.
 Everything swore to protect Baldur — except for the mistletoe, who was deemed too small and insignificant to matter.
 Baldur was later killed with an arrow made from mistletoe, after a conspiracy from Loki, the Norse god of mischief.

 Mistletoe remained an important plant.
 In Celtic ceremonies, white-clad druids would cut down mistletoe growing from sacred oaks and sacrificed bulls to cure infertility.
 Along with several other plants, mistletoe became associated with fertility and somehow, paved the way for the ‘kissing under the mistletoe’ myth.

 The origins of Christmas presents

 In Pre-Christian Rome, the emperors compelled their most despised citizens to bring offerings and gifts during the Saturnalia (in December) and Kalends (in January).
-Later, this custom expanded to gift giving to the general population.
-The Catholic Church gave this custom a Christian flavor by re-rooting it in the supposed gift-giving of Saint Nicholas – which we’ll discuss in another, separate article.
+Later, this custom expanded to gift-giving to the general population.
+The Catholic Church gave this custom a Christian flavor by re-rooting it in the supposed gift-giving of Saint Nicholas.

 The origins of caroling